-A Helpful Guide For How to Legally Determine Whether Monies or Things Provided During a Relationship Were Gifts or Loans
+Determining Whether Monies or Things Provided During a Relationship Were Gifts or Loans

 After a dating relationship ends, it is a common that disputes about money arise.
 Typically this happens where one person within the relationship provided various monies to the other person for assistance in paying bills or buying goods, among other things.
 The resulting dispute is whether the money was a gift or a loan.

 What Is the Legal Difference Between Loans and Gifts